henrihapponen/oura-ring-wrapper/README.md

 ## Requirements

 To be able to use the Oura API, you need to have an Oura account.
-Assuming that you use the ring, this step should already be done.
+Assuming that you are an Oura user, this step should already be completed.

 In addition, you need a Personal Access Token (PAT), which can be created on Oura website (once logged in): https://cloud.ouraring.com/personal-access-tokens